FEntwumS/FEntwumS.NetlistViewer/README.md

 ## System requirements

-Currently, only Windows is supported, but the plugin should work on all platforms OneWare Studio runs on, except browsers.
+Currently, only Windows and Linux are supported, but the plugin should work on all platforms OneWare Studio runs on, except browsers.

 ## Dependencies

 Your installation of OneWare Studio needs to have the `OSS Cad Suite Integration` installed with version 2025-01-22 or later, as well as the most recent version of the `GHDL Extension`.

+## Limitations

+The viewer currently only supports designs written either exclusively in VHDL or exclusively in Verilog.
+While mixed Verilog/SystemVerilog designs can likely be displayed, this is **not** guaranteed.

 # About